nachoaldamav/ultra/README.md

 Now you are probably wondering how that makes the space more efficient than in NPM.

-Each dependency is a hard link to a common store inside `.snpm-cache`, so all your projects use shared dependencies.
+Each dependency is a hard link to a common store inside `.fnpm-cache`, so all your projects use shared dependencies.

 ### It works?
 Short answer, probably no, but in some cases it works.
 (For now)